GaloisInc/saw-script/doc/manual/manual.md

 utility `ptr_to_fresh_readonly`, as this function should only modify `keystream`.
-Besides this, we see the call to the trusted Cryptol implementation specialized to `a=2`, which does 32-bit key expansion (since the Cryptol implementation can also specialize to `a=1` for 16-bit keys.)
+Besides this, we see the call to the trusted Cryptol implementation specialized to `a=2`, which does 32-bit key expansion (since the Cryptol implementation can also specialize to `a=1` for 16-bit keys).
 This specification can easily be changed to work with 16-bit keys.

 ~~~~